creationix/ujkl/README.md

 - (else-if condition block...)
 - (else block...)
 - (while condition block...)
+- (do block...)

 ## Functions

 Functions simply take a list of arguments (pre-evaluated) and return a value.

+A function can be a builtin or user-defined structure.
+A user-defined function is an parameters list followed by the body.

+- (fn args...) - Call a function with args
+- (apply fn args...) - same thing, but exposing apply.

 ### Cons Pair Operations